-PNWU provides mental health services through its Student Assistance Program (SAP).
-SAP is to provide the student, spouse or domestic partner, and dependent members of the student's family with an opportunity to confidentially discuss problems and concerns that may be affecting their lives.
+PNWU provides mental health services via two primary options.
+First is the Student Assistance Program (SAP).
+The SAP provides the student, spouse or domestic partner, and dependent members of the student's family with an opportunity to confidentially discuss problems and concerns that may be affecting their lives.
 Within this confidential program, students are given appropriate resources designed to help with specific problems.
 This care is available for all students both on campus and away at clinical courses.
+SAP services are available at no cost to the student or the student's dependents.